flashcarts/nds-index/_card/r4i-sdhc-com.md

 ---

 This family of flashcarts are DSTTi-based clones that ship with a timebomb in the stock kernel.
 This timebomb doesn't cause any permanent damage - it simply stops the kernel from booting until the date is set back.
 It can be bypassed by using YSMenu or the no-timebomb version of the stock kernel.
 YSMenu is recommended since the stock kernel has issues with cheats, and doesn't have folder support for file management.

+There are a number of flashcarts by r4i-sdhc.com, not every one of them is compatible with the latest DSi/3DS firmware.
+The R4i 3DS B9S is pre-flashed with ntrboot, if you want to use it like a normal DS flashcart, you will have to flash it back to the normal DS firmware.

 {% include kernels/ysmenu-dstt.md timebomb="true" %}